Sikbik/fluxd-rust/fluxd_rust/docs/OPERATIONS.md

 There is no cross-process locking for the database / flatfiles, so concurrent writers can corrupt or stall the node.

+## Data dir notes

+The daemon writes a few non-db helper files into `--data-dir`:

+- `rpc.cookie` - JSON-RPC auth cookie when not using `--rpc-user`/`--rpc-pass`.
+- `peers.dat` - cached peer addresses learned from the network (used to reduce DNS seed reliance).
+- `banlist.dat` - cached peer bans (temporary).

 ## Stop

 ```bash